opal/opal/README.md

 This will command will run all RSpec and MSpec examples in sequence.

+#### Automated runs

+A `Guardfile` with decent mappings between specs and lib/corelib/stdlib files.
+Run `bundle exec guard -i` to have it started.

 ### MSpec

 [MSpec][] tests can be run with: